xrdocs/cnbng/_tutorials/inception-server-deployment-guide.md

   - Click New CD/DVD Drive and do the following:
     - Select Datastore ISO file option to boot from the SMI Base .iso file.
 Browse to the location of the .iso file on the datastore set in Step 1.
     - In the Device Status field, select Connect at power on checkbox.
 - After the VM boots up: login to the VM (user: cloud-user, password: Cisco_123).
-You will be prompted to change the password immediately
+You will be prompted to change the password immediately.
+New password must be 14 characters.
 - Now setup Networking by editing "/etc/netplan/50-cloud-init.yaml" file.
 Here is a sample file config:

 <div class="highlighter-rouge">